acl-org/ethics-reading-list/README.md

   * Tags for bibliographic type: starting with `type`
   * Simply copy the tags from the below [#tags](#tags) section to tag
   * Tags are provided using the [shields.io](http://shields.io) service
-* Prefer peer-reviewed conference or journal reference and link to ArXiv whenever possible.
+* Prefer peer-reviewed conference or journal reference to link to ArXiv whenever possible.

 ### Contributed by
 * [Karën Fort](https://members.loria.fr/KFort/) (Sorbonne Université and LORIA)